Somatic experiencing: Basis

-Somatic Experiencing is heavily predicated on psychoanalyst Wilhelm Reich's theories of blocked emotion and how this emotion is held and released from the body.
-Many western somatic psychotherapy approaches owe their inspiration to either Reich or Elsa Gindler.
-Gindler’s vision preceded Reich's and greatly influenced him.
-Gindler’s direct link to the United States was Charlotte Selver.
+Many Western somatic psychotherapy approaches are based on either Reich or Elsa Gindler.
+Gindler's vision preceded Reich's and greatly influenced him.
+Gindler's direct link to the United States was Charlotte Selver.
 Selver greatly influenced Peter Levine's work and the development of fine somatic tracking.
-Selver taught thousands of Americans her "sensory awareness" method at Esalen Institute, including Peter Levine.
-Somatic Experiencing, like many of its sister modalities, is beholden to both Gindler and Reich.
-Each method has its own twist that differentiate it in style "in a manner alike to the different sects of an overarching religion" and even becoming "cult-like" at one time.
+Selver taught thousands of Americans her "sensory awareness" method at the Esalen Institute, including Levine.
+Somatic experiencing, like many of its sister modalities, is indebted to both Gindler and Reich.
+Each method has its twist that differentiates it in style "in a manner alike to the different sects of an overarching religion" and even becoming "cult-like" at one time.